The Voice of the Moon: Production

 After writing a short treatment in two weeks with Tullio Pinelli, Fellini began scouting locations on the Po in September 1988 where he visited Reggiòlo, the hometown of the gifted Italian caricaturist Nino Za, his adolescent idol; the memories evoked reinforced his idea of returning to the provincial atmosphere of his early films.
 Although Fellini was still unsure about what he wanted to film, producers Mario and Vittorio Cecchi Gori agreed to finance his project to the tune of fifteen billion lire.
 Pietro Notarianni, the production manager, and Danilo Donati, Oscar-winning Set and Costume Designer, engaged in a heated dispute over costs.
 Donati quit and was replaced by Dante Ferretti.

 To help organise his ideas, Fellini decided to build a town outside Rome on the via Pontina near Dinocittà, the former film studio of producer Dino De Laurentiis.
 With Dante Ferretti, he constructed a church, a piazza, apartment blocks, shops, and a hairdresser's boutique, all designed in a parody of styles.
 Although no genuine script was ever completed, Fellini managed to conceive entire scenes each day by observing his actors improvising on the set, rather like puppets in a doll's house.

 Principal photography started on 22 February 1989.
 According to biographer Tullio Kezich, the film "will be remembered as one of the most serenely uninhibited of Fellini's sets...
 At the final dinner in mid-June, the last time that the troupe will convene, Benigni outdoes himself and recites a wonderful poem in ottava rima, recounting everything that had happened and been felt over the last months".

 Reception

 Aided by the immense popularity in Italy of comic actors Benigni and Villaggio, the film was one of the highest-grossing Italian films of the year with a gross of $5.1 million.
 It received enthusiastic reviews from Alberto Moravia, Tullio Kezich, and Aldo Tassone along with a few outright pans.
 Although it did poor business in France, it was acclaimed in Le Monde and Positif, and was featured on the cover of Les Cahiers du Cinéma which saw it as a winning diatribe on the excesses of Guy Debord's "society of spectacle".
+At the 1990 Ciak d'oro awards, the film won Best Cinematography.

 The film screened out of competition at the 1990 Cannes Film Festival, where it was panned or ignored by the majority of North American critics.
 One critic boasted, "Absolutely ravishing.
 I've never been so bored in my life".